linuxonlinehelp/openwebrx-backup-old/README.md

 - you can install it inside a virtual server (qemu) to run it inside secure container!ub
 - qemu allow hosting of outdated Software on a current Host OS (Host Debian 10/Guest Debian 8)

-### Info Differences between other Versions like JKetterl ###
+### Info Differences between other Versions  ###

-On Github are some forked / redesigned versions on openwebrx with automatic Receiver-Dongle detection.
-But the other CAN'T setup 4 Dongles on  the SAME Server! without Knowledge on Docker or qemu Containers!
+On Github are some forked / redesigned versions on openwebrx, but the other Version can't be setup EASY setup 4 Dongles on  the SAME Server.
+To this many users reported high CPU Loads.
+I prefer to reduce the options and backgrounding Processes to save battery on mobile Setups

 With this Version you can run 4 or more INSTANCES / Services on different PORTS!
 Copy the openwebrx into different directory's (radio1,radio2,radio3...)